ros2/design/articles/actions.md

 - **ABORTED** - The goal was terminated by the action server without an external request.
 - **CANCELED** - The goal was canceled after an external request from an action client.

-State transitions triggered by the action server:
+State transitions triggered by the action server according to its designed behavior:

 - **execute** - Start execution of an accepted goal.
 - **set_succeeded** - Notify that the goal completed successfully.